ssanj/babyloncandle/posts/2019-05-01-default-arguments-are-insane-needs-explaining-in-wartremover-for-scala.md

 ---
 title: &quot;Default arguments are insane&quot; needs explanation in Wartremover for Scala
 author: sanjiv sahayam
-description: ???
+description: What are the pitfalls of using default arguments?
-tags: scala, linting
+tags: scala, linting, wartremover
 comments: true
 ---